Serrowxd/AutoLead_Demo/README.md

 # AutoLead: Your Dealership's Virtual Sales Assistant

+### **Changelog**

+`Version 1.0`
+  - Webhook integration with Crisp; we're live!
+  - GPT refinement pass.
+The bot will now respond with more concise answers and direct the conversation.
+  - Chat persistence & thread context.
+AutoLead now has context across the entire conversation, and will use that information to assist in the sales process!

 ## **Introduction**

 AutoLead is a cutting-edge virtual sales assistant designed specifically for car dealerships to maximize customer engagement, streamline lead generation, and drive more sales.
 Using AI-powered chatbot technology, AutoLead ensures your dealership captures every opportunity, whether it’s answering customer questions, recommending vehicles, or scheduling test drives—all through a sleek and user-friendly interface.